The Mergers & Acquisitions Review: Hong Kong

 - a combination of two or more of the above.

 Under Hong Kong law, there is no specific regulation that provides for the transfer of employment contracts when there is a change of ownership of a business, as opposed to an employing company.
 Employment contracts would therefore be terminated in the case of an acquisition of a business, and the new employer would have the freedom to decide whether to enter into new employment contracts with existing employees.
-However, generally speaking, where termination of an employment contract takes place due to a transfer of business, this would constitute redundancy, and employees previously employed may be entitled to severance payments and long-service awards, for which the old employer would be liable.
+However, generally speaking, where termination of an employment contract takes place as a result of a transfer of business, this would constitute redundancy, and employees previously employed may be entitled to severance payments and long-service awards, for which the old employer would be liable.
 However, under Sections 31J and 31C of the Employment Ordinance (EO), severance payments and long-service awards are not payable in the case of a business transfer if, not less than seven days before the end date of an employee's previous contract, the new employer has offered to renew that employee's contract, or to re-engage him or her under a new contract, on no less favourable terms and conditions, and the employee has unreasonably refused that offer.
-If an offer of renewal or re-engagement is accepted by the employee, the new contract has effect as if the renewal or re-engagement had been a renewal or re-engagement by the old employer without any substitution of the new employer; therefore, the employment relationship will be regarded as being 'continuous' for the purposes of the EO.
-Any redundancy issues that may arise in future disposals of the business would be passed to the new employer after the renewal or re-engagement.
+If an offer of renewal or re-engagement is accepted by the employee, the new contract has effect as if the renewal or re-engagement had been a renewal or re-engagement by the old employer without any substitution of the new employer;12 therefore, the employment relationship will be regarded as being 'continuous' for the purposes of the EO.13 Any redundancy issues that may arise in future disposals of the business would be passed to the new employer after the renewal or re-engagement.

 Where there is a proposed disposal of a business, the existing employer and the proposed new employer should consider the implications of the MPFO and arrangements to deal with the accrued benefits of employees under the applicable MPF scheme.
 If a merger or acquisition is to be effected by way of a share sale, it is not likely that there will be MPF implications (unless the target company is spun out from a group of companies that operates a group-based scheme), as the merger or acquisition will not involve a change of employer.
 The surviving party or acquirer would nevertheless be well advised to carry out due diligence to ensure that all target employees are employed by the target company on terms that comply with the MPFO.

-However, if the merger or acquisition is to be effected by way of a business transfer involving a change of employer, the employee must, in accordance with Section 14 of the MPFO, elect to transfer the accrued benefits to a contribution account under the new employer's MPF scheme; retain the accrued benefits in the previous MPF scheme under a personal account; or transfer the accrued benefits to a personal account of another MPF scheme.
+However, if the merger or acquisition is to be effected by way of a business transfer involving a change of employer, the employee must, in accordance with Section 14 of the MPFO, elect to transfer the accrued benefits to a contribution account15 under the new employer's MPF scheme; retain the accrued benefits in the previous MPF scheme under a personal account;16 or transfer the accrued benefits to a personal account of another MPF scheme.

 Both the seller and the buyer must observe and comply with the requirements of the MPFO with respect to the transfer of the accrued benefits of employees.